 This is Brazil's equivalent of Dear.
 Caro is for a man and Caro is for a woman.
 Prezado is for a man and so on.

-The Romanians go with an informal ‘Salut’ or a formal ‘Buna Ziua’ (meaning, Good day!).
-In fact, in informal contexts, it’s pretty ok to skip the salutation all together.
+The Romanians go with an informal 'Salut' or a formal 'Buna Ziua' (meaning, Good day!).
+In fact, in informal contexts, it's pretty ok to skip the salutation altogether.

 Try your bit of Hebrew when you communicate with the Israeli.

-How does your country respond to opening lines / salutations in an email?
-Is there any nuances worth noting?
+How does your country respond to opening lines/salutations in an email?
+Are there any nuances worth noting?

 Every week we send out one deeply researched essay that captures the eCommerce industry and its evolution, right to your inbox.
 50%+ open rates for a year now.